-The WE program provides wage subsidies to eligible employers (Private Sector Company, non-profit organization or First Nations) who are providing an opportunity for the client's skill development with the ultimate result being long-term sustainable employment.
+The WE Program provides wage subsidies to eligible employers (Private Sector Company, non-profit organization or First Nations) who are providing an opportunity for the client's skill development with the ultimate result being long-term sustainable employment.
 The program also aims at encouraging the hiring of New Brunswick's post-secondary graduates.
-The objectives of the WE program are:
+The objectives of the WE Program are:

-- To stimulate the creation of long-term employment opportunities in the private sector - To assist unemployed individuals secure sustainable employment - To stimulate the hiring of identified target groups in New Brunswick
+- To stimulate the creation of long-term employment opportunities in the private sector; - To assist unemployed individuals secure sustainable employment; - To stimulate the hiring of identified target groups in New Brunswick.

-There were 75 participants in the Workforce Expansion Program for the period between April 1, 2006 and March 31, 2007.
-All participants were successful in completing their program or service and all participants obtained or maintained their employment.
+There were 25 participants in the Workforce Expansion Program for the period between April 1, 2011 and March 31, 2012 and 22 participants were successful in completing their program or service.
 The WE Program reflects the priority area of employment opportunities through providing supports and financial incentives for employers.